nasuni-labs/nasuni-dashboards/README.md

 ## Removing Stale Edge Appliances

-To save disk space it is good to cleanup the InfluxDB database when you decommission a Nasuni Edge Appliance.
+It is good to clean up the InfluxDB database when decommissioning a Nasuni Edge Appliance to save disk space and remove stale data from Grafana.

 1. Remove Nasuni Edge Appliance IP or FQDN from Telegraf: